Academic administration: Australia

 Full-time tertiary education administrators emerged as a distinct role in Australia from the mid-1970s, as institutions sought to deal with their increasing size and complexity, along with a broadening of their aspirations.
 As the professionalism of tertiary administrators has developed, there has been a corresponding push to recognise the uniqueness and validity of their role in the academic environment.

 As of 2004, general staff composed over half the employees at Australian universities.
 Around 65% of these are female.
 There has recently been a shift in the preferred nomenclature for non-academic staff at Australian universities, from "general staff" to "professional staff".
 It has been argued that the changing in role of the professional staff has been due to the changing work that they are performing, as professional staff assist students with technology.

 The overarching body for all staff working in administration and management in Australia is the Association for Tertiary Education Management.

+Ireland

+In Ireland, statutes for universities and technological universities set out roles for governing bodies, chief officers and academic councils.
+For universities, the Universities Act 1997 provides that each university has a governing authority and that the functions of the university are performed by or on the directions of that authority.
+The chief officer is appointed by the governing authority and may be called the president, provost or another title determined by the institution.
+Each university also has an academic council which controls academic affairs, including curriculum, instruction and education, subject to statutory constraints and review by the governing authority.

+A broadly similar model applies to technological universities.
+Under the Technological Universities Act 2018, each technological university has a governing body and a chief officer called the president, and must have an academic council.
+The academic council's statutory functions include control of academic affairs, programme development, recommendations on admissions and assessment regulations, and other academic functions delegated by the institution.

+At national level, the Higher Education Authority (HEA; Irish: An tÚdarás um Ard-Oideachas) plans and funds higher education and research provision, monitors expenditure by funded bodies, assesses institutional performance and supports governance frameworks for designated higher education institutions.
+The Higher Education Authority Act 2022 also provides for system performance frameworks and performance agreements with designated institutions.